 Mill Creek Park was established in 1891 by Volney Rogers as the first park district in Ohio.
-Mill Creek Park is the largest area of the MetroParks encompassing 2,657 acres of the MetroParks’ 4,500+ acres.
+Mill Creek Park is the largest area of the MetroParks encompassing over 2,658 acres of the MetroParks’ 4,500+ acres.
 Recreation opportunities include hiking, biking, boating, fishing, golf, tennis, volleyball, picnicking, cross country skiing, sledding, and much more.
-Mill Creek Park offers 20 miles of drives and 15 miles of foot trails.
+Mill Creek Park offers 20 miles of drives and 45 miles of trails.

 Mill Creek flows through the Park in a northerly direction supplying water to three lakes.
 Mill Creek Park extends along the Mill Creek Valley from Western Reserve Road to the confluence of Mill Creek and the Mahoning River.

 The northern section of Mill Creek Park includes Lanterman’s Falls and the Mill Creek Gorge.
 This area offers breathtaking views with its cascading waters, steep hillsides beautifully covered with deciduous and evergreen trees, bold sandstone outcroppings, and numerous grass-covered meadows.
 South of the gorge the land is rolling and partly wooded.

 Volney Rogers (1846-1919), a remarkable visionary, believed that land itself could improve the lives of Youngstown citizens by providing a healthful alternative to the rapidly industrializing city.
 After exploration of an area on horseback and by foot, Volney knew that the land bordering Mill Creek with its hemlock-laced gorge, breathtaking falls, and magnificent vistas would need to be protected from industrial development.
 His dream was to open a parcel of 400 acres to the people, enhancing the land and the lives of those who would visit there, partaking of nature’s healing ways.
 Rogers wanted to share his discovery and preserve it for all future wanderers.